 30.3 If our staff have a concern that a child might have been abused by another child and/or is displaying inappropriate sexualised behaviour, staff will in the first instance refer their concerns to the DSL.
 The DSL will then directly contact Children's Social Care/DAS in accordance with the LSCPB Referrals Procedure to decide how the incident will be managed.
 Furthermore, our DSL will also seek advice from the Police where necessary.
-Our staff are aware of what child abuse and Sexual Violence/Harassment is at national and local levels through our annual Whole School Training and our DSL has attended 'Harmful Sexual Behaviour' training as well as 'Brook Sexual Behaviours Traffic Light' training to enhance their knowledge in this area further.
+Our staff are aware of what child abuse and Sexual Violence/Harassment is at national and local levels through our annual Whole School Training and our DSL has attended CUSAB Training delivered by Safeguarding in Education to enhance their knowledge in this area further.

-31 Domestic Violence and Abuse & Violence between young people (Teen relationships)
+31. Domestic Violence and Abuse & Violence between young people (Teen relationships)

-31.1 The cross-government definition of domestic violence and abuse is19:
+31.1 The cross-government definition of domestic violence and abuse is21: